apache/spark/docs/running-on-kubernetes.md

   <td><code>(none)</code></td>
   <td>
    Specify the name of the ConfigMap, containing the krb5 file, to be mounted on the driver and executors for Kerberos interaction.
 The KDC defined needs to be visible from inside the containers.
+The ConfigMap must also be in the same namespace of the driver and executor pods.
   </td>
 </tr>
 <tr>